Reading time: 5 min.

 Here are the key factors your clinic will consider when deciding if you’re a candidate for hair transplant surgery:

-• Current rate of hair loss — if you’re still losing hair, it may not be the right time for a transplant
+• The current rate of hair loss — if you’re still losing hair, it may not be the right time to get a hair transplant.

-• Donor area quality — if your donor area is depleted, either because of genetics or previous surgery, you may not have enough follicles to get results
+• Donor hair quality — if your donor area is depleted, either because of genetics (male pattern baldness) or due to a previous hair transplant, you may not have enough hair follicles to get the results you want.

 When is it too late for a hair transplant?

-There are usually only 2 scenarios when it’s too late for a hair transplant:
+There are usually only 2 scenarios when it’s too late to get a hair transplant:

-• You don’t have enough healthy follicles in your donor area.
+1. You don’t have enough healthy hair follicles in your donor area.

 This is sometimes seen if you’ve had previous unsuccessful hair transplant surgeries, or if hair loss has continued after a previous surgery.
 If a surgeon has overharvested from your donor area in the past, you may not have enough follicles left for another procedure.

-If you’re considering your first surgery, it’s important to ask your surgeon how many grafts you’ll need for your transplant.
-This will help you manage your donor area in case you opt for more surgeries in future.
+If you’re considering your first hair transplant surgery, it’s important to ask your hair transplant surgeon how many grafts you’ll need for your transplant.
+This will help you manage your donor area in case you opt for more hair transplant procedures in the future.

 If your hair loss is very advanced, it may not be possible to harvest enough grafts from your donor area to cover the affected area.
 Clinics use the Norwood scale to assess your level of hair loss.